 Among many latest awards received by Sheikh Hasina, ‘Champions of the Earth Award’ from United Nations Environment Programme (UNEP) on 27 September 2015, ‘ICT Sustainable Development Award’ from the International Telecommunication Union (ITU) on 26 September 2015, 'Planet 50-50 Champion Award' from UN Women and 'Agent of Change Award' from Global Partnership Forum on 21 September 20016 are worth-mentioning.

 Her husband, an internationally reputed nuclear scientist, Dr. M Wazed Mia died on 9 May 2009.
-Sheikh Hasina’s only son Sajeeb Ahmed Wazed is an ICT expert.
+Sheikh Hasina’s only son Sajeeb Ahmed Wazed is an ICT expert and is now Adviser to the Prime Minister on Information and Communication Technology Affairs.
 Her only daughter Saima Hossain Wazed is a psychologist and has been working for the betterment of autistic children.
-She has five grand children.
+She has seven grand children.

-Sheikh Hasina was conferred Honorary Doctorates by Boston University, Bridgeport University, Barry University in the USA; Waseda University in Japan; University of Abertay in Scotland; Vishwa-Bharati University and Tripura University in India; Australian National University; Catholic University of Brussels; People’s Friendship University and State University of Petersburg in Russia; Dhaka University and Bangabandhu Sheikh Mujibur Rahman Agriculture University.
-University of Dauphine in France conferred on her Diploma for her outstanding contribution to strengthening democratic process and empowering women.
+She was conferred honorary doctorate by Boston University, Bridgeport University, Barry University in the USA; Waseda University in Japan; University of Abertay in Scotland; Vishwa-Bharati University and Tripura University in India; Australian National University; Catholic University of Brussels; People’s Friendship University and State University of Petersburg in Russia; Dhaka University and Bangabandhu Sheikh Mujibur Rahman Agriculture University.
+The University of Dauphine in France conferred diploma on her for her outstanding contribution to strengthen democratic process and empowerment of women.

-Sheikh Hasina was also honoured with awards for her outstanding contributions to social development, peace and environment.
-These include UNESCO’s Houphouet-Boigny Peace Prize 1998; Pearl S Buck Award 1999; CERES Medal by FAO; Mother Teresa Award; MK Gandhi Award; Paul Harris Fellow; Indira Gandhi Peace Award 2009; Indira Gandhi Gold Plaque in Kolkata; Paul Haris Fellow by the Rotary Foundation of Rotary International, Medal of Distinction in 1996-97 and 1998-99 and Head of State Medal in 1996-97 by the International Association of Lions Clubs, Global Diversity Award in the UK; two South-South Awards and so on.
+Sheikh Hasina was also honoured with awards for her outstanding contributions to social work, peace and stability.
+These include: UNESCO’s Houphouet-Boigny Peace Prize 1998; Pearl S Buck Award 1999; CERES Medal by FAO; Mother Teresa Award; MK Gandhi Award; Paul Harris Fellow; Indira Gandhi Peace Award 2009; Indira Gandhi Gold Plaque in Kolkata; Paul Haris Fellow by the Rotary Foundation of Rotary International, Medal of Distinction in 1996-97 and 1998-99 and Head of State Medal in 1996-97 by the International Association of Lions Clubs, Global Diversity Award in the UK; and two South-South Awards.
+UNESCO honoured her with "Tree of Peace" in recognition of her outstanding contribution to promotion of girls' and women's education on September 8, 2014, Award for Regional Leadership in Women’s Political Empowerment by Women in Parliaments Global Forum and Visionary Award by Global South-South Development Expo-2014.

 Her interest is in technology, cuisine, music and reading.